cappuccinotm/trn/README.md

 </details>

-There are some other non-algorithmic methods, which you can see in the [source code](range.go).
+There are some other non-algorithmic methods, which you can see in the [reference](https://pkg.go.dev/github.com/cappuccinotm/trn).

 ## Details